The origins of Scotland’s most popular football chants

 Follow, Follow

 Fans of Rangers FC have a countless list of songs in their canon, but ‘Follow Follow’ has remained a firm favourite throughout the years.
 The Christian hymn ‘I Will Follow Jesus’, written in 1878 by William Orcutt Cushing, provides the basis of the melody for the Ibrox anthem.
-Please note: singing the corrupted version of Follow Follow is not advised if you wish to avoid being huckled by stewards and ejected from the ground.
+Please note: singing the corrupted version of Follow Follow will see you swiftly ejected from any ground.

 A female deer?